AkiKono/SDCND_VehicleDetectionAndTracking/writeup_report.md

 ![alt text][image38]
 ![alt text][image39]

-It is not clear which color space seems to help classifying vehicles and non-vehicles.
+I looked at each image and tried to find a clue which color space should be used to train classifier.
+However, it was not clear.
 This will be discussed in the next section.

 #### 2. Explain how you settled on your final choice of HOG parameters.